Checkpoints

 You can feed your desired input text, e.g. a question, to the model.
 The model will then provide a response based on how you structured your prompt.
 The process of figuring out and designing the best input text (prompt) to get the desired response back from the model is called Prompt Design.

 There is no best way to design the prompts yet.
-Generally, there are 3 methods that you can use to shape the model's response in a way that you desired.
+There are 3 methods you can use to shape the model's response:

-- Zero-shot prompting - This is a method where the LLM is given no additional data on the specific task that it is being asked to perform.
-Instead, it is only given a prompt that describes the task.
+• Zero-shot prompting - This is a method where the LLM is given only a prompt that describes the task and no additional data.
 For example, if you want the LLM to answer a question, you just prompt "what is prompt design?".

-You may also notice the FREE-FORM and STRUCTURED tabs in the image above.
+You may also notice the FREE-FORM and STRUCTURED tabs.
 Those are the two modes that you can use when designing your prompt.

 FREE-FORM mode